Sprint Corporation [S] – Mismatched value and price: Is it Worth Buying?

 Shifting the focus to workforce efficiency, Sprint Corporation [S] earns $1,178,947 for each employee under its payroll.
 Similarly, this company’s Receivables Turnover is 8.45 and its Total Asset Turnover is 0.38.
 This publicly-traded organization’s liquidity data is also interesting: its Quick Ratio is 0.98 and its Current Ratio is 1.06.
 This company, considering these metrics, has a healthy ratio between its short-term liquid assets and its short-term liabilities, making it a less risky investment.

-This stock’s Beta value is currently 0.22, which indicates that it is 1.69% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 33.47.
-This RSI score is good, suggesting this stock is neither overbought or oversold.
+This stock’s Beta value is currently 0.22, which indicates that it is 2.54% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 27.50.
+This stock, according to these metrics, is currently Oversold.

 Conclusion: Is Sprint Corporation [S] a Reliable Buy?